DavidSMishkin/ai-case-study/README.md

 * **Business Impact:**

 Tesla has made significant contributions in the autonomous driving systems market for Automobile applications.
-The company's advancements  Lithium-ion battery technology, charging infrastructure and artificial intelligence based driving algorithms have been important in improving automated driving capabilities, particularly against competitors in the elctric vehicle marketplace.
+The company's advancements in Lithium-ion battery technology, charging infrastructure and artificial intelligence based driving algorithms have been important in improving automated and resource efficient driving capabilities, particularly against competitors in the elctric vehicle marketplace.